-Decision support to avoid test substances with potential reactive metabolite problems
+Decision support to avoid test substances with structural alerts and potential reactive metabolite problems

 SpotRM on the web is a brand new (Sept.
 2020) follow-up to the desktop application SpotRM+, which is no longer maintained.
-The new web server, which is a beta version (see also about), provides fast and efficient support for your decisions of new safe drug structures by pointing at potentially bad motifs/structural alerts (SA) that can cause reactive metabolites (RM).
+The new web version, see also about, provides fast and efficient support for your decisions of new safe drug structures by pointing at potentially bad motifs/structural alerts (SA) that can cause reactive metabolites (RM).
 SpotRM collects extensive knowledge in a format that allows quick access to the original literature.
-By often using it, you will quickly gain an understanding why and how misdirected metabolism can be a grave problem.
+When used frequently, you will quickly gain an understanding why and how misdirected metabolism can be a grave problem.
 Whenever possible, guidance to avoid or replace the particular SA is given.
 The basis of our selection of alerts is reviewed in a Perspective paper: A. Claesson & A. Minidis, Chem.
 Res.
 Toxicol.
-2018; our Scope page provides more background discussions.
+2018.
+The Scope page provides more background discussions.

 GO HERE TO EXPLORE THE NEW SpotRM

 - Identification of potential hazards in your structure(s) using a carefully designed set of structural alerts.